stavinski/malgo/README.md

 ## persistence

 A PoC to test adding a scheduled task into windows via COM/OLE rather than the noisey approach of using `schtasks.exe`.
 Please adjust to your needs!

+## iat

+Demonstrates Go being used to perform IAT hooking at runtime via an injected DLL.
+This example actually does not perform anything malicious but could the technique could definitely be used for this purpose!